maestro-server/webdocs/docs/developer/index.rst

 Developer Guide
 ====================

-This chapter will explain a internal concepts about Maestro, if you like to contribute to the code this is the righ place to start.
+This chapter will explain a internal concepts about Maestro, if you like to contribute to the code this is the right place to start.

 .. toctree::
    :maxdepth: 2